The best free PDF to Word converter 2019

 To get the free version of Wondershare PDFElement, select 'Downloads' from the menu at the top of the page and select the version for either WIndows or Mac, depending on your operating system.

-You can only convert five documents at a time using the free version of Wondershare PDFElement, and you’re warned that your converted documents will be watermarked, but the watermark is only an image placed over the top of the other page elements and can be removed.
+You can only convert five documents at a time using this free PDF to Word converter, and you’re warned that your converted documents will be watermarked, but the watermark is only an image placed over the top of the other page elements and can be easily removed by clicking it and hitting 'Delete'.

 The page layout remained consistent with the original, and although some text boxes and images needed a little repositioning, all the content was converted successfully.
 We had mixed luck with documents containing non-standard fonts, but those are easily changed in any word processing software.